WHEN DINOSAURS RULED THE EARTH

 What is it, then?
 What is it that keeps me coming back, over, over and over again to a film I know forwards, backwards, inside-out, upside-down and sideways?
 The overarching question of what Jurassic Park means to be may be difficult to answer, but this one is just the opposite: it’s the park.

-Characters, dinosaurs… I love them both, but, ultimately, Jurassic Park — whether the Visitor Centre and the paddocks, or out in the close, pressing jungle or sweeping, open fields — was (and is still) at the core of it all.
+I love the characters, and I love the dinosaurs, but, ultimately, Jurassic Park — whether the Visitor Centre and the paddocks, or out in the close, pressing jungle or sweeping, open fields — was (and is still) at the core of it all.

 I spent years of my childhood imagining that everywhere I went was part of the place, elements of the real world filling in for the fact that we don’t see all that much of the actual park in the film.
 Every field became somewhere where I might stumble upon some bones, or a herd of gallimimus — every wooded area somewhere where I might find a well-hidden Maintenance Shed.
 And the high, concrete walls of a nearby motorway were there to keep the carnivores from getting to passing travellers.

-At some point between the ages of seven and ten, I arranged my various dinosaur toys and figures in my back garden, pinned a Lost World badge to the lapel of a suit, and opened my very own park to a surprised and delighted — well… me.
+At some point between the ages of seven and ten, I arranged my various dinosaur toys and figures in my back garden, pinned a Lost World badge to the lapel of a suit, and opened my very own park to a surprised and delighted… me.

 By the time that park closed its gate for the final time a few years later, it had evolved considerably.
 Toys were just one element, by then relegated to a ‘Danger Zone’ complete with electric fences that seemed infinitely more than just lengths of string attached to various sticks driven into the ground.